Frequently asked questions (FAQs)

 How does BG ensure the quality of related preprints?

-What happens if a manuscript that has been published as a discussion paper in BGD is not accepted for publication as a final paper in BG?
-Can the manuscript be withdrawn from BGD?
+What happens if a manuscript that has been posted as an EGUsphere preprint is not accepted for publication as a final paper in BG?
+Can the preprint be removed?

-Nevertheless, we are aware that the publication of a paper in BGD and subsequent non-acceptance into BG can be inconvenient for authors.
+Nevertheless, we are aware that the appearance of a manuscript as preprint and subsequent non-acceptance for BG can be inconvenient for authors.
 In such cases, the authors have the following options to proceed:

 Overall, we are confident that the advantages of permanent archiving outweigh the potential disadvantages.
 For exceptional individual cases in which this policy may be disadvantageous, we regret any potential inconvenience.
 Nevertheless, we hope that we have the authors' understanding and continued support in the effort to improve scientific communication and quality assurance via interactive open-access publishing.